monsterkrampe/crystal/exercises/concept/interest-is-interesting/.docs/instructions.md

 ## 2. Calculate the interest

-Implement the method, `SavingsAccount.interest()` to calculate the interest based on the specified balance.
+Implement the method, `SavingsAccount.interest()` that takes a balance as an argument.
+The method should return the interest for the given balance.

 ```Crystal
 SavingsAccount.interest(200.75)